 How To Get There

-The Blue Pools are only a two-minute walk from the campsite.
+The Blue Pools are only a 2 minute walk from the campsite.

 - Cliff jumping